amyquinton/amyquinton.github.io/_posts/2019-10-28-srilanka-traveltap.md

 ![]({{"/images/water/sigi5.png"|absolute_url}})

 >#### *How we discovered this*
 >We first stumbled across a water station outside the school in Sigirya Village.
 We took our bottles and refilled them before visiting Lion Rock.
-We could have saved ourselves the extra walk however because on arrival to Lion Rock we discovered there was another refill station inside the main tourist (western) entrance!
+We could have saved ourselves the extra walk however because on arrival to Lion Rock we discovered there was another refill station specifically for tourists inside the main tourist (western) entrance!
 Hopefully it is only a matter of time before these are more widely publicised.

 ### Anuradhapura

 You can actually refill at many of the local general stores in town for only 3 LKR per litre.
 Who knew?!
 A 1.5 litre plastic bottle costs between 70-150 rupees, so 3 LKR is quite a saving!

-The photo below shows kind of water tank to look for.
+The photo below shows the kind of water tank to look for.
 This particular place was located on Niwanthaka Chethiya Road, Anuradhapura.
 ![]({{"/images/water/anurat.png"|absolute_url}})

 >#### *How we discovered this*